dthaler/draft-iab-iotsi-workshop/draft-iab-iotsi-workshop-02.md

 {{OMNA}}.
 Furthermore, a tool is offered to define new objects and resources.
 The online editor tool can be found at {{OMA-Editor}}.

+TODO: It might appear unfair to just call out a single organization above, which implies that mechanism is somehow better than the other organizations present that have other formal languages, especially when the workshop mentioned multiple.

 * Formal Languages for Code Generation

-Formal data and information modelling languages for use by developers to enable code generation.
+Code generation tools that use formal data and information modelling languages are needed by developers.
 For example, the Allseen Visual Studio Plugin {{Allseen-Plugin}} offers a wizard to generate code based on the formal description of the data model.
 Another example of a data modelling language that can be used for code generation is YANG.
 A